SymJAX/SymJAX/docs/user/developers.rst

 If you are willing to help, we recommend to follow the following steps before requesting a pull request.
 Recall that

-#. **Coding conventions**: we used the `PEP8 style guide for Python Code <https://www.python.org/dev/peps/pep-0008/>`_
+#. **Coding conventions**: we used the `PEP8 style guide for Python Code <https://www.python.org/dev/peps/pep-0008/>`_ and the `black <https://black.readthedocs.io/en/stable/>`_ formatting

-#. **Docstrings**: we used the `numpydoc docstring guide <https://numpydoc.readthedocs.io/en/latest/format.html>`_ for documenting the functions directly from the docstrings and automatically generating the documentation with `sphinx <https://www.sphinx-doc.org/en/master/>`_.
+#. **Docstrings**: we use the `numpydoc docstring guide <https://numpydoc.readthedocs.io/en/latest/format.html>`_ for documenting the functions directly from the docstrings and automatically generating the documentation with `sphinx <https://www.sphinx-doc.org/en/master/>`_.
 Please provide codes with up-to-date docstrings.

+#. **Continuous Integration**: to ensure that all the SymJAX functionalities are tested after each modifition run ``pytest`` from the main SymJAX directory.
+All tests should pass before considering a change to be successful.
+If new functionalities are added, it is highly preferable to also add a simple test in the ``tests/`` directory to ensure that results are as expected.
+A Github action will automatically test the code at each ``push`` (see :ref:`testcode`).

 Build/Test the doc